 Just in!
 HUGE congrats to Patricia Dillard on the option of her feature script.
 Couldn’t be more thrilled that her high concept, female driven comedy is on its way to the big screen!

-Meet the 2016 Film Independent Project Involve Fellows!
-Their shorts screened this past June at the Los Angeles Film Festival.
-I was honored to work with these talented and accomplished filmmakers.
-This year’s films are already making a splash on the festival circuit!
-Get the Life written by Adelina Anthony has landed a spot at BFI’s London Film Festival this fall and They Charge for the Sun co-written by Eugene Ramos and Terence Nance will be at the Chicago International Film Festival.
+Meanwhile the 2016 Film Independent Project Involve Fellows screened their films at the Los Angeles Film Festival and are already making a splash on the festival circuit!
+Get the Life written by Adelina Anthony has landed a spot at BFI’s London Film Festival this fall as well as at NewFest in New York while They Charge for the Sun co-written by Eugene Ramos and Terence Nance will be at the Chicago International Film Festival.
 You can read more here.

 Past Fellows continue to have their short films programmed both in the US and around the world.
 You can find a promo for last year’s films here.
 Here are some highlights: